preciouskingsleychigozie-hash/preciouskingsleychigozie-hash/README.md

 ## 👋 About Me
 Hey!
 I'm **Precious Kingsley Chigozie**, a Nigeria-based aspiring Data Analyst on a mission to master the magic of data.
 Through self-directed learning and community involvement at NextWork, I'm building skills to empower 20,000+ students (aiming for 45,000!) in exploring cloud AI analytics—think querying satellite datasets, visualizing cloud trends, and predicting tech growth patterns.

 My story?
 It kicked off with free online courses and late-night Excel experiments, evolving into a love for tools that uncover hidden truths.
 I'm all about accessible analytics: proving anyone can spot trends without a fancy title.
-When not diving into datasets, I love [add your hobbies, e.g., watching documentaries, playing mobile games, or exploring Nigerian cuisine].
+When not diving into datasets, I love [e.g., Learning New things, playing mobile games, Listening to Musics,and exploring New things].

 **What excites me?** The thrill of transforming "what if" questions into "aha!" moments—data as the great equalizer for dreamers like me.